fortran01/scrape-tpl/README.md

 5. The workflow will automatically run daily at 9:00 AM UTC
    - You can also trigger it manually from the Actions tab
-   - Data persistence is handled via GitHub artifacts
+   - Data persistence is handled via PostgreSQL database
-   - No additional infrastructure costs
+   - Requires a hosted PostgreSQL database (e.g., Neon, Supabase, AWS RDS)

 6. Monitor runs:
    - Go to the Actions tab in your repository